The Tax Cuts and Jobs Act

 Business, both corporations and pass-through entities, are also impacted by the TCJA.
 Corporate tax rates, effective January 1, 2018, were reduced to 21%.
 In addition, pass-through entities (partnership, S corporations, sole proprietorship) will now receive a 20% deduction for pass-through income limited to the greater of 50% of wage income or 25% of wage income plus 2.5% of the cost of tangible depreciable property for qualifying businesses.
 Certain exceptions and limitations apply.

 Although originally contemplated, the TCJA did not repeal the federal gift and estate tax.
 However, the reach of this tax has greatly been reduced.

 Beginning January 1, 2018, the TCJA increased the federal estate, gift and generation-skipping (GST) tax exemptions to $10,000,000 per person, indexed for inflation.
-It is expected that in 2018, the inflation-adjusted figure will be $11.2 million for individuals, and $22.4 million for married couples.
+For tax year 2019, the Federal estate tax exemption will be $11.4 million for individuals and $22.8 million for married couples.
 As currently written, the exemptions will revert to their 2017 levels beginning January 1, 2026.
 The tax rate remains at 40% under the TCJA.